Breast Fine Needle Aspiration (FNA)

-It is important that you let staff at the hospital or radiology practice where you are having the scan done know if you are (or think you could be) pregnant or are breast feeding.
+It is important that you let staff at the hospital or nuclear medicine facility where you are having the scan done know if you are (or think you could be) pregnant or if you are breast-feeding.

 This study may not be suitable for pregnant women because of the radiation dose to the growing foetus.
 Please discuss this with your doctor.

-Women who are breastfeeding and people who are the primary or sole carer for small children may need to make special preparations for after the test, to stop breastfeeding for a short time, and to avoid close contact with young children.
-This is due to the small amount of radioactivity your body may release for a while after the test.
-Talk to your referring doctor or the nuclear medicine practice where you will have the test for details.
-The Australian Radiation Protection and Nuclear Safety Agency has recommendations about breastfeeding and close contact with children after nuclear medicine tests.
+Women who are breast-feeding and people who are the primary or sole carer for small children may need to make special preparations after the test to stop breast-feeding for a short time and avoid close contact with young children.
+This is due to the small amount of radioactivity your body may release for a short time after the test.
+Your doctor or the nuclear medicine facility will instruct you on how to manage breast-feeding before and after the scan (see InsideRadiology: Nuclear Medicine for further information).

-You will be given an injection of radiopharmaceutical called sodium pertechnetate.
-This goes through the blood stream and is concentrated in the thyroid gland.
-This will not make you feel any different.
-You will have a 15-20 minute wait before having the scan, to allow the radioactive substance to be taken up by the thyroid gland.
+You will be given an injection of a radiopharmaceutical called sodium pertechnetate.
+This will concentrate in the thyroid gland.
+After the injection, you will have a 15 to 20-minute wait before having the scan to allow the radiopharmaceutical to be taken up by the thyroid gland.

-For the thyroid scan, you will be lying down on a scanning bed.
-A gamma camera will be positioned very close over your head but will not touch you.
-You will be asked to keep your head and jaw very still.
-Several images are taken, lasting about 5 minutes each and the camera may be placed at several different angles when taking the images.
-A nuclear medicine specialist may wish to examine your neck, to feel for any thyroid nodules or gland enlargement.
+When you have the thyroid scan, you will be lying down on a bed and the camera will be positioned very close over your head, but will not touch you.
+Several images are taken, lasting about 5 minutes each, and the camera may move slightly during this time.
+It is important you lie very still and try not to swallow during this time, as movement will blur the pictures.
+Please speak to the staff before or during your scan if you find this difficult.
+A nuclear medicine specialist (a specialist doctor) may wish to examine your neck, to feel for any thyroid nodules or gland enlargement.

 There are no after effects of a thyroid scan and you will not feel any different.

-However, if you are breastfeeding or caring for young children, see the “how do I prepare” section for more information about special precautions you may need to take.
+If you are breast-feeding or caring for young children, see the ‘How do I prepare’ section for more information about special precautions you may need to take.

-The scan will take about 40 minutes in total.
-You will need to wait 15–20 minutes after the injection of radiopharmaceutical and then there will be 15 minutes of scanning time.
-The scans will be checked to make sure the images provide the required information, and then you will be free to leave the hospital or the radiology practice.
-A report of the scan will be sent to your referring doctor.
+In general, the scan will take about 40 minutes in total.
+You will need to wait 15–20 minutes after the injection, and then there will be 15 minutes of scanning time.
+A report will be sent to your referring doctor.

 There are no known associated risks.
-The dose of radiation you will be receiving is relatively small (see radiation risk of medical imaging for adults and children).
+The dose of radiation you will be receiving is relatively small (see InsideRadiology: Radiation risk of medical imaging for adults and children).

 The thyroid helps maintain many different functions of the body by processing and adjusting the levels of certain hormones.
-A thyroid scan is performed so doctors can determine which parts of the thyroid gland are working properly and whether the thyroid gland is over-active (hyperthyroidism) or under-active (hypothyroidism).
-It can also help in distinguishing between benign (non-cancerous) and malignant (cancerous) thyroid nodules or lumps.
+A thyroid scan is carried out so doctors can determine which parts of the thyroid gland are working properly and whether the thyroid gland is overactive (hyperthyroidism) or underactive (hypothyroidism).
+It may also help in distinguishing between benign (non-cancerous) and malignant (cancerous) thyroid nodules.
 A thyroid scan also gives some information about the size and shape of the thyroid gland.

-A nuclear medicine technologist will give the injection of the radiopharmaceutical, perform the scan and process the pictures or images.
-A nuclear medicine specialist will review and interpret the images together with your medical history, and provide a written report for your referring doctor.
-See nuclear medicine for more details about these health professionals.
+A nuclear medicine technologist will give the injection of the radiopharmaceutical, carry out the scan and process the images.
+A nuclear medicine specialist doctor will review and interpret the images together with your medical history and provide a report for your referring doctor.
+See Nuclear Medicine for more details about these health professionals.

-A thyroid scan is done in the nuclear medicine department of a hospital or at a private radiology or nuclear medicine practice where diagnostic imaging procedures are performed.
+A thyroid scan is carried out in the nuclear medicine department of a hospital or at a private clinic.

 RANZCR® is not aware that any person intends to act or rely upon the opinions, advices or information contained in this publication or of the manner in which it might be possible to do so.
 It issues no invitation to any person to act or rely upon such opinions, advices or information or any of them and it accepts no responsibility for any of them.